 The idea of the activated complex in the transition state better understands by the example of the formation of a molecule like hydrogen iodide.
 Suppose a hydrogen atom approaches halogen molecules to form an activated complex.
-When these two are far apart, the energy of the system equal to the sum of individual energies.
+When these two are far apart, the energy of the system is equal to the sum of individual energies.
 As the hydrogen atom comes close to the iodine molecule, the orbitals of the hydrogen and iodine become overlap.
 Therefore the iodine-iodine chemical bonding begins to stretch.
 The energy of the system now trends to activated or increases by the formation of the complex.

 Activation energy diagram

 In learning chemistry, the meaning of activation energy or activated complex is made clear with the schematic diagram or reaction rate coordinate vs energy graph given in the below picture,

 The average energy of reactant and product in the above diagram is represented by ER and EP respectively.
 There is minimum energy for the reaction denoted by Ex required for any chemical changes.
 Therefore, the excess or additional energy (Ex – ER) in the above diagram which the reactant required for the chemical transformation or activated complex formation is the activation energy E1 of the atoms or molecule.

 After the chemical transformation, the product has an average free energy EB.
-Therefore an amount of energy like (Ex – EB) = E2 calculated from the Van’t Hoff equation for any chemical transformation.
+Therefore an amount of energy like (Ex – EB) = E2 is calculated from the Van’t Hoff equation for any chemical transformation.
 If E2 > E1, the reaction is exothermic but when E2 < E1, the chemical transformation is endothermic.